Sheweny/website/README.md

 ## Getting started

 1. Clone the repo
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `yarn`
-3. Start the website : `npm run dev`
+3. Start the website : `yarn dev`